paucku/paucku.github.io/README.md

 This is my bio.
 I was born...

-That was the king of bios 20-25 years ago in Bulgaria.
+That was the kind of bios 20-25 years ago in Bulgaria.
 It was very important to about yout father and mother and to not miss your sister.

 I've been thinking what I consider is the most important about me.
 Was it the positions I've held?
 Was it the skills I've developed?